 My husband and I were sitting around a table at a wedding.
 We were among friends, and the conversation was jumping from one couple to another as we caught up with each other.
 Someone asked my husband “how is your son?”
 He gave a brief rundown, and I interjected with “It’s been great!
 Everyone’s son should get cancer.”

-For those who may not have been following along, six months ago our son was diagnosed with cancer six months before he turned 27.
+Our son was diagnosed with cancer six months before he turned 27.
 Within those six months, he had three surgeries and numerous trips to various doctors and labs.
 While my response at the wedding was half sarcasm, the other half was truth.
 I would never actually wish anyone’s child get cancer, but I also wouldn’t trade the way cancer has changed us.

 At the time of his diagnosis, our son had been married for four years.
 He and his wife are the parents of a two ½-year-old and are expecting their second on the anniversary of his diagnosis.
 His prognosis is good, in fact, the doctor said if you have to get cancer this is the kind to get.
 Still, the answers have been slow in coming, and more than once our hopes have been dashed.

 Blessings of Cancer

 Good can come from this type of trial.
 It is not obvious amongst the ugly heartbreak associated with cancer, but it is there if we choose to find it.
 Our priorities have been realigned with what is most important, and as we’ve proceeded with faith, we have been strengthened in remarkable ways.